Sometimes, as marketers, we get so caught up in what we think looks great that we forget to think about what our audience prefers.

 That might be the first thing you test: buttons or links?

 Once you make that decision, you’re not done yet.
 You should also test for the following:

 - The amount of whitespace your email has, which can either obscure your CTA button or let it stand out

-- The color of your CTA button as well as the other colors in your email, including the background; these should be two separate tests
+- The color of your CTA button, as well as the other colors in your email, including the background

 - The size of the button